Streams Funding in Israel and in Ukraine

 In 2015 JUF provided $300,000 for pluralistic programs in Israel and $150,000 for pluralistic and Jewish education programs in Ukraine.

 In 1998, the Jewish United Fund participated in the national Unity Campaign raising funds in support of pluralistic religious streams in Israel.
 When United Jewish Communities (now Jewish Federations of North America) was developed and an overseas allocations process implemented that permitted local communities to designate part of their overseas allocations, this community decided to use funds in support of programs conducted by Progressive, Masorti, Modern Orthodox streams and Transdenominational programs in Israel.
 The program has had positive results locally, nationally and in Israel.
 By targeting some of its overseas funds without detracting from the support of the major beneficiaries, the Jewish Agency for Israel (JAFI) and the American Joint Distribution Committee (JDC), Chicago set itself up as an example for other communities to follow.

-JUF’s Kyiv Kehillah Committee was established in 1999 and is now a subcommittee of JUF's Israel and Overseas commission.
+JUF’s Kyiv Kehillah Committee was established in 1999 and in 2013 became a subcommittee of JUF's Israel and Overseas commission.
 It supports projects in Kyiv which focus on formal and informal Jewish education.
-The Kyiv Kehillah Committee provided $124,950 in pluralistic and Jewish education support in 2014.
+The Kyiv Kehillah Committee provided $150,000 in pluralistic and Jewish education support in 2015.

 Overview of Program Grants